ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-gcs-ft.md

 In [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), the `RAY_gcs_rpc_server_reconnect_timeout_s` environment variable isn't set in the specifications for either the head Pod or the worker Pod within the RayCluster.
 Therefore, KubeRay automatically injects the `RAY_gcs_rpc_server_reconnect_timeout_s` environment variable with the value **600** to the worker Pod and uses the default value **60** for the head Pod.
+The timeout value for worker Pods must be longer than the timeout value for the head Pod so that the worker Pods don't terminate before the head Pod restarts from a failure.

 ### Step 8: Access the detached actor again